-Preservation Tree is dedicated to providing progressive and sustainable solutions to tree and land management issues.
-Our team of certified arborists are highly skilled in the art and science of tree care.
+Preservation Tree is dedicated to providing progressive and sustainable solutions to tree care and land management issues.
+Our team of certified arborists is highly skilled in the art and science of tree care.
 From the care of a single specimen to the management of forest lots we have programs to fit any need.
-We service South Eastern Pennsylvania and Northern Delaware.
+Located in West Chester, PA, we provide tree service to Chester County in Southeastern Pennsylvania and Northern Delaware.

 - Cabling, Bracing and Lightning Protection

 - 24 Hour Emergency Storm Damage